LisaHackett97/MS1-Dog-Daycare/README.md

 Primary goal of the site for a user to find out details of the service offered, including opening hrs, prices and staff experience.
 Primary goal of the site owner to encourage visitors to make contact and book services for their small dog or puppy.

+To open any links in a new tab, please press Ctrl + click

 ## Table of Contents